Find Grad Schools

 2 Yearly Graduations

 The 13th most popular school in the country for botany majors who are seeking their master's degree is University of California - Davis.
-The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+Each year, around 39,000 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
 During the most recent year for which we have data, 2 people received their master's degree in botany from UC Davis.
-Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 #13